eshiferax/chaoslemur/README.md

 ## How to Build/Run
   * As this is still an extremely early-stage project, we don't have any instructions yet.
 Stay tuned.

+## updates

+ * (11/2) - switched over to using ubuntu images and a different script structure to get everything ready to be networked.
+Still using pipework - next step is to add a piece in the 'setup.sh' script to get the container IDs of the new containers and give them to 'startquagga.sh', which will use them as arguments for pipework.

 ## Current Features
   * Scripts for configuring and running docker containers with quagga, able to speak BGP to each other.